educ8s/ESP32-E-Paper-Thermometer-with-DS18B20-sensor/README.md

 # Credits & Thanks

-  - Kudos to [Adafruit Industries](https://github.com/adafruit) for being the creator of the display libraries without which this project would not exist.
+  - Kudos to [ZinggJM](https://github.com/ZinggJM) for being the creator of the GxEPD library without which this project would not exist.